devtut/generate/docs/python/math-module.md

 ```

-Python 3.5 and higher have constants for infinity and NaN (&quot;not a number&quot;).
+Python 3.5 and higher have constants for infinity and NaN (=not a number=).
 The older syntax of passing a string to `float()` still works.

 ```
 math.inf == float('inf')